Amazon Prime Video 30-day free trial

 Online retail giant Amazon shifted into the video streaming market in 2011, and went global with the service in late 2016.
 Here's what you need to know to watch in India.

 Long before Netflix launched in India and even before video streaming was even a thing, Indians looking for a bargain on the latest DVD movies would often head to Amazon to try and get a better price.
 However, the rise of streaming platforms has changed the way Indians consume their entertainment.
+According to an EY report, digital subscriptions rose 50% to ₹3.9 billion in 2017, a number that is expected to reach ₹20 billion by 2020.

 TV on Amazon Prime Video